BoltTranslate/Translate/README.md

 [...]
 ```

-Setup routing in `routing.yml` like below, a full example can be found in the `routing.yml.dist` in this dir:
+Setup routing in `routing.yml` like below but replacing `sv` with your
+preferred default locale, a full example can be found in the
+`routing.yml.dist` in this dir:

 ```
 contentlink: